learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 Great.
 Now, let's set the correct column, `card_id`, as the index column for each of these tables, and then display each to ensure that everything is as expected.

-For each of the dataframes we created in the cell above, call the `.set_index()` method and pass in `card_id`.
+For each of the dataframes you created in the cell above, call the `.set_index()` method and pass in `card_id`.
 Also set `inplace=True`.
 Then, display the head of each respective DataFrame to ensure everything worked.

-**_NOTE:_** Since we are performing this operation in place, running any cell a second time will result in pandas throwing an error.
+**_NOTE:_** Since you are performing this operation in place, running any cell a second time will result in pandas throwing an error.
 If you need to run something a second time, restart the kernel using the jupyter notebook menu at the top of the page.

 ### Executing Joins

-Now that we have the tables loaded correctly, we're going to execute some joins.
+Now that you have the tables loaded correctly, we're going to execute some joins.
 There are 4 different kinds of joins, which can best be visualized with venn diagrams:

 <img src='joins.png'>

 In these diagrams, each circle represents a DataFrame or SQL Table.
-The left table is the table we are working with, and the right table is the table we want to join to the table we are working with.
-We'll start by executing the most common type of join, an **_Inner Join_**.
+The left table is the table you are working with, and the right table is the table you want to join to the table you are working with.
+You'll start by executing the most common type of join, an **_Inner Join_**.

 In the cell below, join `cards_df` with `mechanics_df` using the built-in `.join()` method on the `cards_df` object.

 Pass in the following parameters:
-* the table we want to join with, `mechanics_df`
+* the table you want to join with, `mechanics_df`
-* The `how` parameter set to the type of join we want, `'inner'`
+* The `how` parameter set to the type of join you want, `'inner'`

 ```python